Milo Yiannopoulos: Gender and sexuality

-Homosexuality

-In October 2017, he married his husband in Hawaii.
-That same month, he came out against the Australian Marriage Law Postal Survey, arguing it would violate religious freedom.
+In July 2017, Yiannopoulos supported Trump's ban on transgender personnel in the United States military, going further to suggest Trump should also ban women from frontline combat units.

-In 2017, Yiannopoulos reiterated his belief that homosexuality is a sin and denounced those (including clergy) who sought to change Church dogma on the issue.
+In October 2017, less than a month after marrying his boyfriend of ten years in a civil ceremony, Yiannopoulos opposed same-sex marriage in Australia, arguing that a yes-vote would violate religious freedoms.
+He also reiterated his belief that homosexuality is a sin and denounced those (including clergy) who sought to change Church dogma on the issue.
 "You don't see me disputing the Church's teachings on homosexuality ...
 I wouldn't dream of demanding that the Church throw away her hard truths just to lie to me in hopes I'll feel better about myself", he said.

 In August 2019, Yiannopoulos was grand marshal for a straight pride parade in Boston, organised by a group called Super Happy Fun America.
 The parade was ostensibly to celebrate heterosexuality.

 In March 2021, Yiannopoulos declared to the LifeSiteNews website that he was an ex-gay and would begin advocating on behalf of improving the public image of gay conversion therapy.
 In June 2021, Yiannopoulos announced that he was fundraising for a gay conversion therapy centre in Florida.